A fashion Lookbook is a catalogue of well-styled images that convey the essence of your brand through creative storytelling.

 Selecting a confident, professional model is very important as they will move well in the clothes and feel at ease posing in front of the camera.

-However, if your budget doesn’t stretch to hiring models, no matter the cost, consider collaborating with students and friends, to begin with.
+If your budget doesn’t stretch to hiring models, consider collaborating with students and friends, to begin with.

 The following information should help you on your way to creating a slick lookbook that is well produced and looks expensive.

-If, however, you don’t have access to them or to the expensive services of a designer, don’t despair.
+However, if you don’t have access to this package or the expensive services of a designer, don’t despair.
 There are lots of free shareware and online apps that can help you design your lookbook.

 When setting up your files, be sure to have them set to CMYK at 300dpi in PDF format and saved as Press Quality for printing, or have them set to RGB at 72dpi in PDF format for publishing online.